tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 There are two steps to uninstalling Optimizely.

 1. **Remove the SDK from your app.**
-  If you installed via Cocoapods, simply remove the dependency on Optimizely and run `pod install` again.
+  If you installed via CocoaPods, simply remove the dependency on Optimizely and run `pod install` again.
 If you installed manually, you need to delete Optimizely.framework from your app.
 Whether or not you actually delete the framework or just remove the reference, it wont be compiled into your app any longer.